luizkowalski/devcontainer-rails/README.md

 ## How do I SSH into the codespace instance?

 This configuration includes an SSH server.
-To access your codespace instance, you should install the `gh` CLI and run `gh codespace ssh`.
+To access your codespace instance, you should install the `gh` CLI and run `gh codespace ssh` and select your codespace.